 - Earth Science: 145 Smooth Start Shave Cream

 - Herban Cowboy: Dusk Premium Shave Cream

 Gillette is by far the biggest razor company on the planet, and is part of the Procter & Gamble empire.
-Back in the 1980s Gillette was notorious for opposing animal test reform, but things have changed since they were bought out by Procter & Gamble in 2005.
+Back in the 1990s Gillette was notorious for opposing animal testing reform, but things have changed since they were bought out by Procter & Gamble in 2005.
 Although Procter & Gamble still tests on animals, the company has for decades been an industry leader in eliminating animal testing, and in funding non-animal alternatives.
 Their website states:

 P&G has invested in non-animal test method development for decades…Together, we have achieved a lot.
 We stopped animal testing our cosmetics products many years ago.
 In fact, P&G no longer animal tests any consumer product unless required by law and we are committed to make animal testing obsolete.